NtuliTech04/RMA_NodeJS/README.md

 * Teacher login to add, view, edit, and delete student records.
 * Student searches their results by providing a roll number which should match their date of birth.
-* That's it.
-Just basic CRUD using NodeJS
+* That's it, just basic CRUD using NodeJS

 # How it works!

 ### Installation Guid

+1. npm i express morgan ejs express-ejs-layouts body-parser dotenv mongoose axios
-1. npm install nodemon --save-dev (as dev dependency...)
+2. npm install nodemon --save-dev
-2. Step
-3. Step
+3. Step 3
+4. Step 4

 # Screen-Shots